-SY41 Active Attacker Policy

 - In collaboration with Strategic communications, draft subsequent PSU ALERT messages for the University community.
 These messages are also captured on social media platforms operated by Stategic Communications and may be disseminated on Penn State News and via email as appropriate.

 - In partnership with Strategic Communications, will provide factual, ongoing information related to the situation and important advisories on actions being taken by University officials, as well as expected actions to be taken by University Community members.

 - Acts as liaison to leadership in EMG in providing critical information updates to the community, general public, and media.

 Anyone at Penn State University who witnesses an act of violence on University Property should immediately report it to the University Police and Public Safety or local law enforcement agency by dialing 911 or a local telephone number for locations with their own police agency.

 Specific response procedures for Penn State University Police and other public safety entities are proprietary and for official use only.

-During such an emergency, the Assistant Vice President for Police and Public Safety or his/her designee shall be immediately notified.
+During such an emergency, the Associate Vice President for Police and Public Safety or his/her designee shall be immediately notified.
 The Assistant Vice President for Police and Public Safety shall notify the Senior Vice President for Finance and Business, or their designee.

 The Associate Vice President for Police and Public Safety or designee will also immediately notify Strategic Communications/University Public Relations so that factual information can begin to be disseminated.

 With the advent of social media and its ability to push out information faster than University personnel can react, it is imperative that official information from the University begin to flow outward as quickly as possible to attempt to stop any rumors or misinformation from spreading.

 Notification to the Campus Community will be made by various forms of notification, to include the PSU ALERT system, e-mail, social media, websites, fire alarms, and personal notifications.

 The Penn State University Police train for response to Active (Attacker) Shooter situations.
 The University Police also train with other local law enforcement agencies on a coordinated response to this type of an incident.